PAntoine/vimgitlog/README.md

 <F7> will load the default window type, pressing again will switch between Log and Tree view.
 Pressing
 <F5> will flip between the views.

+For Windows you will need to have a git that works from Path.
+This has been tested against msysgit.
+This has not been tested on cywin (mostly as I hate it and not going to install that).

+I have noticed on Windows 10 it works seamlessly (with msysgit) but on Windows 7 it seems to throw a little cmd window each time git is called.
+This slows down the response time.
+Not much I can do about that for now.

 Configuration
 -------------